Lake Mainit

-Lake Mainit is the fourth largest lake in the Philippines, having a surface area of 173.40 km2.
+Lake Mainit is an oligotrophic lake in Mindanao.
+It is the fourth largest lake in the Philippines, having a surface area of 170.6 km2.
 The lake is also the deepest lake in the country with maximum depth reaching 223 m.
 It is located in the northeastern section of Mindanao and shared between the provinces of Surigao del Norte and Agusan del Norte.

 Etymology

 The name of the lake is a Visayan word mainit, which means "hot".